eshaan-mehta/mouseyhousey/README.md

 # Real Estate Scraper

-A powerful web scraper for extracting real estate listings from Zoocasa with automatic zipcode detection and image downloading.
+A powerful web scraper for extracting real estate listings from with automatic zipcode detection and image downloading.

 ## Features

 - 🏠 **Property Data Extraction**: Address, price, beds, baths, square footage, garage spaces, and descriptions
 - 📍 **Automatic Zipcode Detection**: Uses the zipcodes library to automatically find zipcodes for any US city
 - 🖼️ **Image Download**: Automatically downloads and saves property images to the project directory
-- 🌍 **Multi-City Support**: Works with any city on Zoocasa (Tampa, San Francisco, Miami, etc.)
+- 🌍 **Multi-City Support**: Works with any US city (Tampa, San Francisco, Miami, etc.)
 - 📊 **CSV Export**: Saves all data to a clean CSV file for analysis
 - ⚡ **Smart Filtering**: Automatically filters out category pages to only scrape actual property listings